11 Things You Need to Know Before You Go Off Birth Control

-It seems like a no-brainer but some women think they’re protected for a period of time after going off the pill or having an IUD removed, but don’t fool yourself.
+Some women assume they’re protected for a period of time after going off the pill or having an IUD removed, but don’t fool yourself.
 Dr. Yamaguchi warns her patients that there is very little “washout” period, so they should definitely use some method of birth control if they’re not looking to start a family.
 The moment you stop using birth control, you can get pregnant, so plan accordingly.

 You might need more vitamin D

-A recent study from the National Institutes of Health links pill use with higher levels of vitamin D. “Women taking oral contraception have higher levels of vitamin D compared to women not taking the pill,” Dr. Ross explains.
+A 2016 study from the National Institutes of Health published in the Journal of Clinical Endocrinology & Metabolism links pill use with higher levels of vitamin D. “Women taking oral contraception have higher levels of vitamin D compared to women not taking the pill,” Dr. Ross explains.
 “There is a positive association between women taking the birth control pill and having higher levels of vitamin D, which is important in your overall health and well-being.”
 Dr. Yamaguchi recommends making sure that if you’re aiming to conceive, that you choose a prenatal vitamin that contains vitamin D. The news could also have implications for postmenopausal women who are at greater risk for osteoporosis, as estrogen and low vitamin D can both contribute to bone loss.
 Check the silent symptoms you may have osteoporosis.

 Even stopping condoms has an impact